jsiegenthaler/homebridge-eosstb/README.md

 However, the more services you have, the slower the plugin loads.
 So I have limited the inputs to maximum 50, but you can override this in the config.
 The inputs are hard limited to 90 inputs.

 ### Web App Controllers Take Over Sometimes
-The Homekit plugin emulates the web app.
-If the web app is started on a web browser on a laptop or PC, the backend systems may prefer the web app to HomeKit, and disconnect Homekit from the mqtt session.
+The eosstb plugin emulates the TV service web app.
+If the web app is started on a web browser on a laptop or PC, the backend systems may prefer the web app to HomeKit, and disconnect HomeKit from the mqtt session.
 The best thing to do is not use the web app.
-I'm considering ways to make the mqtt session more robust.
+The mqtt session will try and reconnect if it gets disconnected.

 ### Media State (Play/Pause) Limitations
 The eosstb plugin can detect the current and target media state and shows PLAY, PAUSE or LOADING (loading is displayed when fast-forwarding or rewinding) in the Homebridge logs.
 Unfortunately, the Apple Home app cannot do anything with the media state (as at iOS 14.4).
 Hopefully this will improve in the future.